aroygas/java-rest-api-test-sample/README.md

 # Generating html report #

-To generate a report using Allure run:
+To generate a report using Allure at project's root run:
 ```
 allure serve ./build/allure-results
 ```

 ---

-# Test scenarios Create a new task
+# Test scenarios for "Create a new task" method

 Same cases can be found in resources\features\Test.feature <br>
-It is suggested to read them in some cucumber highlighting tool like IntelliJ IDEA with Cucumber plugin.
+Scenarios look much better in some cucumber highlighting tool like IntelliJ IDEA with Cucumber plugin.

 ```
 Feature: Creates a new task on Todoist